 This Week's Harvest

 GARLIC: The garlic varieties we grow are “hard neck” varieties which produce a circle of large cloves around a woody stalk and are quite similar to wild garlic in character and flavor.
-There are four different varieties in your bag.
+There are several different varieties in your bag.
 How to store: Store at room temperature.
 Hard neck varieties, though more flavorful than soft neck varieties, have a more limited storage life.
 Here are additional storage methods: To Freeze: Peel individual cloves, place cloves in a single layer on a baking sheet and put into freezer for at least an hour, put into ziplock bag.
 Frozen garlic will not get mushy and holds its shape.
 In Oil: You can mince the cloves or keep the peeled cloves whole.
 Pack them into a small jar, fill the jar with olive oil.
-Refrigerate!
-Nice gift idea, too.
+Refrigerate.

 CELERIAC: (also known as Celery Root): The knobby white root that smells like celery.
 Under this root’s rough exterior is a surprisingly delicious and versatile vegetable.
 Celeriac has an excellent crisp texture and super concentrated celery flavor enhancing its usefulness as both vegetable and seasoning.
 Uses: Celeriac can be used in place of celery in any recipe.
 Grate it raw onto a tossed salad or make a root salad [ex: grated carrot, radish and celeriac topped with vinegar and oil dressing].
 Fabulous in soups and stews.
 Boil and mash with potatoes for a delicious taste.
 Store in a plastic bag or hydrator drawer.
 The plastic bag will help keep them from dehydrating, but if they start to get a bit slimy, take them out of the bag, they will dry out and continue to store well.